dalehenrich/gsApplicationTools/docs/gettingStarted.md

   8. `ensureBlock`....
      Typically the `ensure:` block is used to clean up any resources that may have been alocated for processing, such as sockets or files.

+There are several variants of the `GemServer>>gemServer:exceptionSet:beforeUnwind:ensure:` method that allow you to specify only the attributes that you need:
+  - gemServer:
+  - gemServer:beforeUnwind:
+  - gemServer:beforeUnwind:ensure:
+  - gemServer:ensure:
+  - gemServer:exceptionSet:
+  - gemServer:exceptionSet:beforeUnwind:
+  - gemServer:exceptionSet:beforeUnwind:ensure:
+  - gemServer:exceptionSet:ensure:

 ####Gem Server Default Exception Set
 Default exception handling has been defined for the following exceptions (the list of default exceptions is slightly different for [GemStone 2.4.x][8]):